Consumer Pamphlet — Small Claims: The Who, What, Where and Why of Collection Lawsuits

 A. If your legal defenses are unsuccessful or you do not respond at all to the lawsuit, a judgment will be entered against you.
 A judgment is a legal document signed by the judge that sets out the amount that you owe the plaintiff.
 It may include attorney’s fees, costs and interest.
 It is a document that will become public record and also may be recorded by the plaintiff.

-The court cannot make you pay the judgment; however, the plaintiff may take actions to try to collect.
+The court cannot make you pay the judgment; however, the plaintiff may take actions to try to collect it.
 For example, after a judgment has been issued, the plaintiff may try to garnish your wages, freeze your bank account or take property you own.
-The judgment creditor cannot do this until after it has obtained another legal paper called a Writ of Garnishment, Writ of Execution or Writ of Possession from the court.
+The judgment creditor cannot do this until after it has obtained another legal paper called a Writ of Garnishment or Writ of Execution from the court.
 However, you may have an exemption (a legal defense) to garnishment/levy to save your assets and income from being seized.
 If a judgment is entered against you, you may want to promptly contact an attorney.